 - Correction: All world-scale strategy games have this as a campaign objective.
 It is made worse in the Total War games by the fact that many large and historically powerful factions start the campaign with imperial overstretch; they have too much land to protect with too few troops, their treasury does not allow for rapid buildup, and they are often at war with many other nations straight away.
 It is invariably easier (if slower) to win the campaign by starting as a small and insignificant nation, directly invoking this trope.

-- It may be worth to point out that Total War series started out with Shogun, which was set on a much smaller scale and the conquest of the whole map was perfectly historical (Tokugawa Wank?).
-It became weird when the same mechanic was translated onto Medieval Europe, then made slightly more sense in ancient Mediterranean.
+- It may be worth pointing out that the Total War series started out with Shogun, which was set on a much smaller scale, and the conquest of the whole map was perfectly historical (Tokugawa Wank?).
+It became weird when the same mechanic was translated onto Medieval Europe, then made slightly more sense in the ancient Mediterranean.

 - Then made even less sense with Empire, where you can conquer the world with the Maratha.
 While it's true historically that the Maratha were able to conquer most of India from the previously-reigning Mughal Empire and their navy was strong enough to keep the British and the Portuguese out, they were eventually handily beaten by the Brits, resulting in the British-controlled India.

 - Homefront, while not technically an alternate history yet, qualifies anyway.
-The backstory involves the current North Korea, in just 15 years, becoming powerful enough to conquer half of the continental United States.
+The backstory involves the current North Korea uniting with South Korea, and in just 15 years, becoming powerful enough to conquer half of the continental United States.
 Not forgetting Japan, Vietnam, Cambodia, Laos, Indonesia, the Philippines, Malaysia, Singapore, Thailand, Myanmar, Brunei, East Timor and Papua New Guinea.

 - Freedom Fighters might qualify as this.
 The point of divergence is 1945: Russia drops The Bomb on Berlin, instead of the USA dropping it on Japan.
 As a result, Russia takes over the world.